HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: User Studies of

 \textbf{Editing Task (Client Collaborators)}.
-Clients instead performed a 30-minute editing task given the scenario \textit{``picture that you are a client who had hired a designer to complete a specific design scenario and had just received a copy of the designer's project in \system{}''} along with an initial composition with a complete history in \system{}.
+Clients performed a 30-minute editing task with the scenario \textit{``picture that you are a client who had hired a designer to complete a specific design scenario and had just received a copy of the designer's project in \system{}''} along with an initial composition and its complete history in \system{}.
 Each participant completed this task for one of three design scenarios that we assigned with a balanced random assignment.
-We then asked client collaborators to explore the project and edit the image to better fit their needs according to the specific design scenario. \rev{The first author created all starting projects to represent ``designer'' projects in the client collaborator study.
-Each full project took 2-3 hours to create due to base generation speed (around 10 seconds per generation, limited by our hardware).} \\
+We then asked client collaborators to explore the project and edit the image to better fit their needs according to their assigned scenario.
+The first author created all starting projects to represent ``designer'' projects in the client collaborator study.
+Each project took 2-3 hours to create due to generation speed (around 10 seconds per generation, limited by our hardware). \\

 \textbf{Participants (Creative Professionals).} We recruited three creative professionals (E1-E3) from our professional networks.
-E1 had 13 years of experience as a graphic designer with regular clients in retail and e-commerce.
-E2 had 20 years of experience as a creative director with regular clients in diverse industries.
-E3 had 8 years of experience as a graphic designer with regular clients in retail, fashion, and IT.
-All professionals used AI generation tools (e.g., Photoshop Generative Fill, Midjourney, Dall-E, Stable Diffusion). \\
+E1 had 13 years of experience as a graphic designer with regular clients in retail and e-commerce, E2 had 20 years of experience as a creative director with regular clients in diverse industries, and E3 had 8 years of experience as a graphic designer with regular clients in retail, fashion, and IT. \changenote{ All professionals have used image generation tools (\eg Photoshop Generative Fill~\cite{adobephotoshop}, Midjourney~\cite{midjourney}, Dall-E~\cite{dalle}, Stable Diffusion~\cite{rombach2021highresolution}) before.
+On a 5-point scale (1=``never'' to 5=``always''), professionals reported using image generation tools ``sometimes'' (3/5; E2) or ``very often'' (4/5; E1, E3).
+On a 5-point proficiency scale (1=``very poor'' to 5=``very good''), they rated their proficiency as fair'' (3/5; E3), ``good'' (4/5; E1), and ``very good'' (5/5; E2).
+Thus, professionals were frequent and proficient users of image generation tools comparable to the one replicated in our system. } \\

-\textbf{Participants (Client Collaborators).} We recruited 8 participants (C1-C8) within our professional and university network who were familiar with generative AI tools for creative processes but they did not need prior creative experience.
-All participants had tried generative AI at least once before, however no participants self-reported proficiency in using it. \\
+\textbf{Participants (Client Collaborators).} We recruited 8 client collaborator participants (C1-C8) from our professional networks who were familiar with generative AI tools for creative processes but did not need prior creative experience. \changenote{Client collaborators reported an average of ``fair'' image generation proficiency ($\mu=2.75, \sigma=1.29$) and use generative AI features ``sometimes'' ($\mu=2.75, \sigma=0.83$) for creative processes on the same 5-point Likert scales.} \\